2024 Solar Incentives Guide for Melvindale, MI - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

 The phrase "solar incentives" generally refers to financial incentives that are in place to encourage the adoption and use renewable energy by making solar panels more affordable.
 These incentives could include upfront discounts, cash back or credit towards your monthly utility bill.
-Some incentives are handled by the federal government, some by the state of Michigan and some by your specific utility company, county or municipality.
-You might qualify for any of the following types of solar incentives:
+Some incentives are handled by the federal government, some by the state of Michigan and some by your utility company, county or municipality.
+Some broad categories of solar incentives include:

 • Rebates: Solar rebates can be offered by your local utility company, or by your state or county.
 These rebates work as partial refunds that are applied after your purchase of solar panels and before tax credits are calculated.